Replication in Managed Service for MySQL®

 - When the master changes, the replication source for all replica hosts automatically switches to the new master host.

-For more information, see Selecting a master if the primary master fails.
+For more information on master host selection, see Selecting a master if the primary master fails.

 Manual cluster configuration management